CBIIT/NCI-DOE-Collab-Pilot1-Gene-Expression-Autoencoder/README.md

 * Secondary: Machine Learning; Bioinformatics; Computational Biology

 ### Usability:
-The current code makes heavy use of CANcer Distributed Learning Environment (CANDLE) APIs.
-It can be used by a data scientist experienced in Python and the domain.
+The current code can be used by a data scientist experienced in Python and the domain.

 ### Uniqueness:
 Autoencoders are not the only method for dimensionality reduction.
 Other techniques like principal component analysis, t-distributed stochastic neighbor embedding (tSNE), and uniform manifold approximation and projection (UMAP) are popular for molecular data.
-For high-dimensional input vectors, autoencoders can be beneficial, but this needs to be investigated.
+For high-dimensional input vectors, autoencoders can be beneficial.

 ### Components:
 The following components are in the [Gene Expression Autoencoder](https://modac.cancer.gov/searchTab?dme_data_id=NCI-DME-MS01-7648032) dataset in the Model and Data Clearinghouse (MoDaC):